-How Many Follow-up Visits Will I Need after Lap-Band Surgery?July 15th, 2011 - Posted to Weight Loss
+How Many Follow-up Visits Will I Need after Lap Band Surgery?

-It is essential that the band be properly adjusted and that you work with the clinic's team to make sure your diet and exercise routine are right for you to ensure that your post-surgery outcome is as effective as possible.
+It is essential that the band be properly adjusted and that you work with the clinic's team to make sure your diet and exercise routine are right for you and that your post-surgery outcome is as effective as possible.

-In the year following surgery, you will visit your bariatric program every four to six weeks to get the lap-band filled or emptied with saline, which tightens or loosens the band; to verify your progress; and to assess any health concerns.
+In the year following surgery, you will visit your bariatric program every four to six weeks to get the lap band filled or emptied with saline, which tightens or loosens the band, to verify your progress, and to assess any health concerns.

-To tighten the band, the practitioner will either feel for the small port that will have been inserted beneath your skin, then will inject or withdraw saline through that port.
+To tighten the band, the practitioner will feel for the small port that will have been inserted beneath your skin, then will inject or withdraw saline through that port.
 This "inflates" or "deflates" the band around the stomach, restricting or relaxing the stomach's ability to accommodate food.

-Your lap-band is for life.
-Therefore, you'll need to go back every once in a while for follow-ups, to monitor your progress in losing weight and then your sustained weight loss.
+Your lap band is for life.
+Therefore, you'll need to go back every once in a while for follow-ups to monitor your progress in losing weight and then your sustained weight loss.

 After the first year, you should plan to return to your bariatric program to check on the band every three to six months.
-However, you should not delay making an appointment if you have any special concerns, such as pregnancy, illness, weight regain or anything else that might affect or be affected by the lap-band.
+However, you should not delay making an appointment if you have any special concerns, such as pregnancy, illness, weight regain, or anything else that might affect or be affected by the lap band.

 Find Out More